 The way we talk about strength training and how we approach certain exercises, pieces of equipment or nutrition advice should have no gender barrier.

-Certainly there are some exceptions where gender is important to note (pregnancy, stress urinary incontinence during maximal lifting, etc.), but it’s when the gender becomes a label to describe something “less-than” that it becomes a problem.
+Certainly, there are some exceptions where a person's sex is important to note (pregnancy, stress urinary incontinence during maximal lifting, etc.), but it’s when their gender becomes a label to describe something “less-than” that it becomes a problem.

 Below, I delve a little deeper into this and how it transcends into even more issues — exploring all the ways it affects females in the fitness space — while also offering suggestions on how we can begin to stand up to gender labeling and connotations that limit what girls and women think they are capable of before they even have a chance to try.

 Words matter deeply and they profoundly affect the way we show up and present ourselves to the world.
 Marina Salman, MA in Counseling with a Specialization in Sport and Health Psychology, says that verbal communication can construct powerful (positive and negative) meanings and symbols to any particular event or person.
 “Given how women have been portrayed historically with labels such as ‘weak’, ‘easy’, or ‘promiscuous’, such attitudes have prominently carried over into all fields of society, including sport and fitness.
 With a phrase like ‘girl push-ups’, such verbiage can cause feelings of exclusion and a decrease in self-efficacy.”